kanpov/MythicalTowers/README.md

 # Install

-The mod can be installed via the [Grape Installer](https://github.com/RedGrapefruit09/GrapeInstaller/releases).
-Click on the latest release and download the JAR file, or the OS binary file.
-Open the JAR / extract and open the binary.
-Enter your `mods` folder into the top field.
-Click on `Install` in the `MythicalTowers` section.
-After some time, the mod should have downloaded, and you can launch the game!
+The mod is currently not available for installs.\
+You can compile it yourself, via downloading and unzipping the repo and running `./gradlew build` or `gradlew build` in the CLI, assuming you have AdoptOpenJDK 16 HotSpot.

+The first preview releases will be available when the first stable release of [Gestor](https://github.com/GestorMC/Gestor) is out, which is approximately in October 2021.